anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 CA:
-: Certification Authority, which is the PKI component that issues certificates and provides certificate status information.
+: Certification Authority, which is the PKI component that issues certificates and provides certificate status information

 domain:
 : shorthand for target domain